krookzmane/spywareremover/README.md

 **5. Completion:** Once the selected action is completed, the script will inform you and provide further instructions (if applicable).

 **Important:** It's recommended to create a system restore point before using this script in case you need to revert any changes.

-## Disclaimer (Reiterated)

-This script is provided for educational purposes only.
-By using it, you accept full responsibility for any consequences.
-Ensure you understand the functionality of each option before selecting it.